 POLITICO, where I’ve been part of the aggressive tech reporting team responsible for dedicated coverage of the field through our Morning Tech newsletter, in short news alerts for Pro subscribers, and in longer coverage since joining in June of 2017.
 A selection of my articles is available to read for free and you can sign up for Morning Tech here.

-COMMUNICATIONS DAILY, a daily hard news tech publication focused on Washington regulation and politics (June 2012-present).
+COMMUNICATIONS DAILY, a daily hard news tech publication focused on Washington regulation and politics (June 2012-June 2017).
 This publication is sent out to specific, high-paying subscribers, but a limited sampling of my articles are free to read online.
 These include:

 - “Two-Front War Against CableCARDs Escalates on the Hill, Ongoing at FCC,” November 2013